Nexcella Announces 50 Patients Already Treated with CAR-T NXC-201; Estimates 100-Patient Total Enrollment for U.S. Food and Drug Administration Approval BLA Submission

 About Nexcella, Inc.

-Nexcella, Inc., a 98%-owned subsidiary of Immix Biopharma, Inc (NASDAQ:IMMX) (as of January 2023), is a clinical-stage biopharmaceutical company engaged in the discovery and development of novel cell therapies for oncology and other indications.
+Nexcella, Inc., a subsidiary of Immix Biopharma, Inc (NASDAQ:IMMX), is a clinical-stage biopharmaceutical company engaged in the discovery and development of novel cell therapies for oncology and other indications.
 Our N-GENIUS platform allows us to discover, develop, and manufacture cutting-edge cell therapies for patients in need.
 To learn more about Nexcella, Inc. visit us at www.nexcella.com.

 About NEXICART-1